MicrosoftDocs/dynamics-365-fraud-protection/content/velocities.md

 2. (Optional) In the **Condition** box, you can either write a Boolean condition or leave it blank.

-    -  To write a Boolean condition, begin with the keyword WHEN.
+    -  To write a Boolean condition, begin with the keyword **WHEN**.
-    -  The WHEN keyword determines when your velocities are updated.
+    -  The **WHEN** keyword determines when your velocities are updated.
 For example, if you want the velocities in your velocity set to only update on events which take place in the United States, define the following condition:

          WHEN @”user.countryRegion” == “US”